A Dual-Gauge Petrol Electric Locomotive using Brushless Motors in 71/4" and 5" Gauge - June 2018

-By June 2018 the loco has run in excess of 100km on the 5" bogie sets, and has proved capable of running for the whole five-hour session at Bristol using little over half a 2 litre tank of petrol!
+By the end of 2018 the loco has run in excess of 100 miles on the 5" bogie sets, and has proved capable of running for the whole five-hour session at Bristol using little over half a 2 litre tank of petrol!

 The brushless motor/generator was chosen for high efficiency of circa 90% - much better than typical vehicle alternators - although output voltage varies with engine revs from around 20v at tickover to a high of 55v.
 Traction motors are driven by a revolutionary new design of Electronic Speed Controller (ESC), the STM3 (see 'Electronics' pages), designed to operate on a wide supply voltage range from 10 to 62 volts.

 The electronics controls the Honda engine using a model control servo, and the train typically purrs around the track with the engine running not much faster than tickover.
 In practice, the higher engine revs needed to generate the highest voltages are rarely needed, only when pulling heavy loads up gradients at speed.